-POSSIBLE CAUSE POSSIBLE REMEDY Low oil pressure/Coresense tripped.
-Note: Coresense replaced Sentronic oil safety switch in March 2011.
-If the machine stops because of low oil pressure, the switch will have to be manually reset.
+POSSIBLE CAUSE POSSIBLE REMEDY Low oil pressure switch tripped.
+If the machine stops by low oil pressure cut-out, the switch will have to be manually reset.
 Check the crankcase oil level.
 Restart the machine by pushing the "Start" push button.
 Check the oil level and net oil pressure (net oil pressure = pressure reading at the oil pump end bearing housing minus suction pressure).
 The oil level should be 1/4 - 3/4 level in the glass.
 If above 3/4, drain some oil out.
-See Figure 9-11, Section 9 (Oil Pressure Sensor).
-Cutter motor overload tripped.
+See page 9- Cutter motor overload tripped.
+9, Section 9 (Oil Pressure Sensor).
 Check and clear the cutter area and ice discharge path of all ice.
 Check voltage and overload range adjustment against motor rating.
-Reset the switch and restart the machine by the "Start" push button.
+Reset the switch and restart the machine by the "START" push button.
 Check the cutter operation and motor amp draw.
 If tripping repeats, but ice is not jammed, check the cutter bearing for wear, the gear reducer for resistance, and the motor for defect or single phasing.
 Pump motor overload tripped.
 Check voltage and overload range adjustment against motor rating.
-Reset the switch, set the "Clean/Off/Ice" selector switch to the "Clean" position and restart the machine by the "Start" push button.
+Reset the switch, set the "Ice/Clean" switch to the "Clean" position and restart the machine by the "Start" push button.
 Check the pump operation and motor amps.
 If tripping repeats, check for a defective overload, defective motor, or single phasing.
 Bin thermostat or bin level control stops machine.
 Adjust or replace the bin stat or level control.
 Make sure bin stat bulb or level control is located properly in the bin.
-See FIGURE 3-8, Section 3 (Bin Thermostat).
-Defective control panel component such as, PF (Power failure relay), CC (Compressor contactor), PB1 (Stop push button), CB3 (Control circuit breaker), T (Harvest timer), Etc. See FIGURE 6-3, Section 6 (Wiring Schematic).
+See FIGURE 3-9, Section 3 (Bin Thermostat).
+Defective control panel component such as, PF, BC, CMS PB1, CB, T, Etc. See FIGURE 6-3, Section 6 (Wiring Schematic).
 Check for open circuit.
 Refer to FIGURE 6-2, Section 6 (Control Panel) to identify parts.
 Replace defective part, restart machine and check power supply and current draw.